 5 Ways You Can Start Optimizing for Voice Search Today

-According to recent data from Location World, approximately 2 in 5 adults use voice search at least once daily.
-There’s a significant difference between typed and spoken queries and as a result, voice search optimized websites will have a much greater advantage in 2020.
+According to recent data from Location World, approximately 2 in 5 adults use voice search at least once daily — and it they use it for more than just finding out information.
+According to recent data from Amazon, the use of Alexa for shopping more than tripled in 2018 from the previous year (NOTE: at VisioneerIT, we offer voice search technology which can help you sell your products using Alexa voice).
+It’s important to note that there’s a significant difference between typed and spoken queries and as a result, voice search optimized websites will have a much greater advantage in 2020.
 If you’re looking to nab position zero, then we have 5 steps which you can use to get you started off on the right foot.

 1. Use natural language